What is Sea Glass / Beach Glass?

 “Sea Glass” is the general term used by beachcombers and collectors for pieces of weathered glass found along the shores of large bodies of water, including seas, oceans, large lakes, etc. The term “Beach Glass” is more or less synonymous with “Sea Glass”, but is more commonly used for glass found along inland rivers and other bodies of water where wave action is generally less intense, and as a result, the glass isn’t usually as heavily worn.

-Beach Glass – found along the Ohio River
+Assorted Beach Glass pieces found along the banks of the Ohio River.

-Sea glass gradually acquires a frosted or “matte” look by exposure not only to long-continued surf action (numerous microscopic scratches caused by repeated abrasion by gravel and sand particles), but additionally in some measure by contact with the saline (salty) environment of ocean water.
+Sea glass gradually acquires a frosted or “matte” surface by exposure to long-continued surf action (numerous microscopic scratches caused by repeated abrasion by gravel and sand particles), but additionally in some measure by contact with the saline environment of ocean water.

-Sea glass tends to be more smoothly worn, more rounded and pebble-like, with less markings still legible on individual pieces.
-Beach glass (from shores of inland rivers and lakes) is typically less worn, often with embossed/raised markings that remain clear enough to help identify what type of item (bottle, jar, insulator, tumbler, plate, window pane, etc) the glass was originally part of.
+Sea glass tends to be more smoothly worn, more rounded and pebble-like, with fewer markings still legible on individual pieces.
+Beach glass (from shores of inland rivers and lakes) is typically less worn, often with embossed markings that remain clear enough to help identify what type of item (bottle, jar, insulator, tumbler, plate, window pane, etc.) the glass was originally part of.

 COLORS